False Cape Battery: History

 Staff in a typical Battery Observation Post measured bearing and range to the target.
 This information was plotted on a plotting table, which converted target data into gun data of azimuth and elevation, which in turn was called continuously to the sight setters on the guns.
 The standard rangefinder used was a vertical base rangefinder, whose effective range depended upon the height above sea level.
 For the rangefinder to be useful to the maximum range of the guns, it was necessary for it to be mounted as high as possible above sea level.
 The topography of False Cape favoured a vertical base rangefinder, set high on the ridge behind the gun emplacements.

 Supporting H Battery at False Cape was the 105 Coastal Artillery Searchlight Section, comprising about 13 men of the Royal Australian Engineers.
 They operated two 150 cm Sperry searchlights with petrol driven electric generation, one of which may have been located near the jetty at Sunny Bay, and the other on the eastern side of the cape.
 In September 1943 an advance party of the 64th Anti-Aircraft Searchlight Company set up 12 searchlight stations in and around Cairns, and it is possible one of these was located at False Cape.
 Coastal defence batteries were usually supported also by light machine gun and anti-aircraft positions for local and air defence.

 In December 1943 the Royal Australian Navy established a Port War Signal Station at False Cape, shifting personnel from the war signal station at Archer Point, which was closed down early in December.
 They may have shared the observation post with the army, as at Magnetic Island, although a 1944 plan of the area indicates navy accommodation in a separate structure at the crest of the hill.
 The signal station closed at the end of June 1945, following the movement of the Australian Army south.

-H Australian Heavy Battery remained at False Cape until February/March 1944, when they were moved to Townsville.
+H Australian Heavy Battery remained at False Cape until February/March 1944, when they were moved to Townsville and embarked on SS Taroona for a 5 month deployment at Milne Bay, New Guinea.
+On return to Townsville H Australian Heavy Battery moved to Fortress Sydney where the Unit disbanded in September, 1944.
 They were replaced by S Battery, which had been formed in Sydney in September 1943, trained in Brisbane, then moved to False Cape in late February 1944.
 In August 1944 this unit was re-organised as Coastal Artillery Cairns, and is thought to have remained at False Cape until the cessation of hostilities in the Pacific in August 1945.
 The guns and searchlights are understood to have been removed at this time.

 After the war the timber camp structures and the water pipeline and pumping equipment from Brown's Bay were sold to nearby Yarrabah Mission for removal.
 All that remained of the camp at Sunny Bay were the concrete slabs on which the timber buildings had been erected.
 In the late 1940s, fishermen erected small huts on a number of these.